jypelle/mifasol/README.md

 - `AudioToolbox.framework` on mac

 ```
-go install lyra/cmd/lyracli
+go install mifasol/cmd/mifasolcli
 ```

 ### Usage

 #### Configuration

-On first launch, *lyracli* try to connect to lyra server using https://localhost:6620 (only accepting server self-signed certificate read on first connection) with lyracli/lyracli as username/password.
+On first launch, *mifasolcli* try to connect to mifasol server using https://localhost:6620 (only accepting server self-signed certificate read on first connection) with mifasolcli/mifasolcli as username/password.

 You can change default configuration with:

 ```
-lyracli config -hostname <HOSTNAME> -n 6620 -u lyra -p lyra
+mifasolcli config -hostname <HOSTNAME> -n 6620 -u mifasol -p mifasol
 ```

-NB: \<HOSTNAME\> should match with one of the hostnames configured on lyra server.
+NB: \<HOSTNAME\> should match with one of the hostnames configured on mifasol server.

-#### Import music folder content to lyra server
+#### Import music folder content to mifasol server

 ```
-lyracli import [Location of music folder to import]
+mifasolcli import [Location of music folder to import]
 ```

-*lyracli* will recursively loop through specified folder to import every .flac and .mp3 files to lyra server.
+*mifasolcli* will recursively loop through specified folder to import every .flac and .mp3 files to mifasol server.

-#### Sync local music folder content with lyra server
+#### Sync local music folder content with mifasol server

 Prepare local music folder (one-time):
 ```
-lyracli filesync init [Location of folder to synchronize]
+mifasolcli filesync init [Location of folder to synchronize]
 ```

 Launch synchronization:
 ```
-lyracli filesync sync [Location of folder to synchronize]
+mifasolcli filesync sync [Location of folder to synchronize]
 ```

 #### Console user interface

-Run console user interface to manage and listen lyra server content:
+Run console user interface to manage and listen mifasol server content:

 ```
-lyracli ui
+mifasolcli ui
 ```

 Press `H` to display available shortcuts to navigate through the interface.